 Instructions

-- Heat butter and olive oil in a 12-inch frying pan (like a cast-iron pan or enameled cast-iron pan) over medium-low heat.
+- Heat butter and 1 tablespoon of olive oil in a 12-inch frying pan (like a cast-iron pan or enameled cast-iron pan) over medium-low heat.
+Add the onions to the frying pan, stirring to coat in the butter/oil.

 - Once you've reached your desired doneness, deglaze with a little water one more time, scraping up all the brown bits and stirring into the onions.

-- If you like, you can season with a little salt and black pepper.
+- Season with salt and black pepper to taste.
 Use caramelized onions on your favourite sandwiches, burgers, appetizers and more!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.